 South Beach Diet you can enjoy nutritious, satisfying snacks like almonds, pistachios, pumpkin seeds, or soy nuts; all-natural nut butters; reduced-fat cheese sticks; or hummus or another bean-based dip with veggie sticks.
-On Phase fiber-rich South Beach Diet 100-Calorie Snack, Protein Fit, or Good to Go Bars.
+On Phase fiber-rich South Beach Diet 100-Calorie Snack bar or a Protein Fit or Good to Go bars.

-Be sure to keep snacks handy in your kitchen, desk drawer, and backpack for those times when emotions may get the best of you.
+Be sure to keep snacks handy in your kitchen, desk drawer, purse, and backpack for those times when emotions may get the best of you.

-- Reevaluate your emotions.
-Before you grab any food in an emotional moment, take a moment to think, “Is this going to make me feel any better?”
-By stepping back and having that moment of reflection, you’ll hopefully make a healthier choice.
+- Reflect.
+Before you scarf down any food in an emotional moment, take a second to think, “Is this really going to make me feel any better?”
+By stopping and reflecting, you’ll hopefully make a healthier choice.